Lake Wakatipu, Queenstown

 walking fiordland valley s island new zealand

 All these destinations are perfect for a day trip from Queenstown or can be integrated into a self-drive itinerary of the South Island.
-Get some route suggestions from our South Island Natural Discovery, A Taste of the South and Drive and Hike around the South Island trips.
+Our South Island Natural Discovery, A Taste of the South and Drive and Hike around the South Island itineraries all factor in stops like these, with the logistics already taken care of.

 What's in this day trip guide?